carmel/go-pwa/docs/web/documents/seo.md

 [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) (Search engine optimization) is to make web content readable and indexable by search engines such as [Google](https://google.com).

-Because app built with go-pwa are Go binaries loaded in the web browser and their content is generated dynamically on the client-side, it is tricky for search engines to crawl and index apps content.
+Because app built with go-app are Go binaries loaded in the web browser and their content is generated dynamically on the client-side, it is tricky for search engines to crawl and index apps content.

-go-pwa is solving that issue by prerendering components on the server-side before including the generated HTML markup into requested pages.
+Go-app is solving that issue by prerendering components on the server-side before including the generated HTML markup into requested pages.

 ## Prerendering